Where to go apple picking in Ontario 2023

 Apple Land Station

-Second generation farm, Apple Land Station tends to several varieties of apples, including Paula Red apples, the sweetest variety of apples that ripen early in the season.
-Paul Reds are perfect for making delicious apple sauce and butter.
+Apple Land Station, a second-generation farm, tends to several varieties of apples, including Paula Red.
+These are among the sweetest varieties of apples that ripen early in the season and are perfect for making apple sauce and butter.

-Mile High Pie is the farm’s signature homemade pie tfilled with over a kilogram (3 pounds) of apples from the orchard.
-To avoid disappointment, make sure to pre-order your pie online and pick it up when you visit.
+Mile High Pie is the farm’s signature homemade pie filled with over a kilogram (three pounds) of apples from the orchard.
+To avoid disappointment, pre-order your pie online and pick it up when you visit.

 Location: 329 Richmond Street, Thorndale